New-Horizons-SPM/scanbot/docs/web-app-test.md

 ![configuration-page](./testing/configuration-page.png)
 <br>
 4. When running Scanbot using the simulator, the default configuration is ok.
 Accept the configuration.
 This will save the scanbot_config.ini file and your settings will be remembered.
+Accepting the configuration will also stop the warning message from being displayed.

 ## Sample Surveying (10 min)
 1. From the Scanbot landing page, navigate to 'Data Acquisition' => 'Survey'.